webpack-contrib/remark-loader/readme.md

   Selector: '../components/selector'
 ---

 This page will now be wrapped in the given `template`.
 The `template` will receive a component containing this markdown via a `markdown` prop.
 You can pass the `Markdown` component props that will then be available for dynamic insertion here!

 For example, let's insert `props.person` within the following blockquote:

 > Hello { props.person }!

 Not too shabby, huh?
-Note that for technical reasons you can only dynamically insert values within content (or components as shown )
+Note that for technical reasons you can only dynamically insert values within content (or components as shown below).

 You can also use any components from the given `imports`.
-Let's say you had an interactive `Selector` component, you could render it here, while still allowing the parent template to maintain control of its state and callbacks:
+Let's say you had an interactive `Selector` component, you could render it here, while still allowing the parent template to maintain control of its state and
+callbacks:

 <Selector
   value={ props.selection }